Spanish Video Above Translated In English Below

-Proof of your Venezuelan nationality, which can be your passport, your birth certificate, or a photo ID, or national ID document.
+Proof of your Venezuelan nationality, which can be your passport, your birth certificate, a photo ID, or a national ID document.

 I am Venezuelan.
-I am in the United States and already began an immigration case.
+I am in the United States and have already begun an immigration case.
 Can I still apply for TPS?